uc-lhcb/pv-finder/README.md

 ### Studying Adam and optimization

 A DIANA summer fellowship in 2021 focused on studying and understanding how optimizers function, mainly focusing on Adam.
-The results and methods for that study can be found in a fork [here] (https://github.com/sullybd/pv-finder/tree/master/baileyds_stuff).
+The results and methods for that study can be found in a fork [here](https://github.com/sullybd/pv-finder/tree/master/baileyds_stuff).

 The study was in general an emprical study of how model's parameters changed over the course of training, and there are notebooks and functions you can use for other models.
-There are also some proposed ways to improve training, which were not fully studied that are also included, and there is a full documentation of the study [here.] (https://github.com/sullybd/pv-finder/blob/master/baileyds_stuff/documentation.docx)
+There are also some proposed ways to improve training, which were not fully studied that are also included, and there is a full documentation of the study [here.](https://github.com/sullybd/pv-finder/blob/master/baileyds_stuff/documentation.docx)

-For an example of a notebook using some of these methods, see [here.] (https://github.com/sullybd/pv-finder/blob/master/baileyds_stuff/AllCNN_example.ipynb)
+For an example of a notebook using some of these methods, see [here.](https://github.com/sullybd/pv-finder/blob/master/baileyds_stuff/AllCNN_example.ipynb)

 If you have any questions regarding this fork, please contact baileyds@oregonstate.edu.